thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 Time: 0.818 ms
 ```

 Under the hood, a unique index is identical to a unique constraint.
 The only difference is a unique partial index can only be declared with the `CREATE UNIQUE INDEX` command.
-See the PostgreSQL documentation on [Partial Indexes](https://www.postgresql.org/docs/9.5/static/indexes-partial.html) and this [Stack Overflow article](http://stackoverflow.com/questions/23542794/postgres-unique-constraint-vs-index#23665806) for more information.
+See the PostgreSQL documentation on [Partial Indexes](https://www.postgresql.org/docs/9.5/static/indexes-partial.html) and this [Stack Overflow article](http://stackoverflow.com/questions/23542794/postgres-unique-constraint-vs-index#23665806) if you want to know more.

 Drop the `places_canonical_name_idx` index table.